The News Tribune: History

 In 1948, the paper began operating the radio stations KTNT-AM and KTNT-FM, and began operating a television station with the same call letters in 1953.
 In 1972, KTNT-FM's call letters were changed to KNBQ, which became KBSG in 1988, and KIRO-FM in 2008.
-Two years later, the television station was sold and its call letters changed to KSTW, which is now an owned-and-operated station of The CW.
+Two years later, the television station was sold and its call letters changed to KSTW, which is now an independent station formerly affiliated with The CW.

 In 1979, the newspaper adopted the name Tacoma News Tribune.
-Its parent bought the Pierce County Herald in 1983.
+Its parent bought the Pierce County Herald in Puyallup in 1983.
 In October 1985, Sacramento-based McClatchy Newspapers reached an agreement with the Baker family to purchase the Tribune Publishing Company's newspaper assets from them for an estimated $112 million, with the transaction completed on August 1, 1986; Viacom purchased the remaining assets, including KNBQ, at the same time.

-The News Tribune published as The Morning News Tribune from April 6, 1987, to October 4, 1993, when "Morning" was dropped from its name.
+The News Tribune was published as The Morning News Tribune from April 6, 1987, to October 4, 1993, when "Morning" was dropped from its name.
+In 1995, McClatchy bought the Peninsula Gateway in Gig Harbor.
 As of 2001, the News Tribune was the third largest newspaper in Washington, with a daily circulation of 130,000.

-The newspaper, alongside sister publication The Olympian, were printed at a plant in Tacoma until February 3, 2019.
+The newspaper, alongside sister publication The Olympian, was printed at a plant in Tacoma until February 3, 2019.
 Since that time, the newspapers have been printed at the facilities of The Columbian in Vancouver, Washington.
+In March 2024, the newspaper announced it will decrease the number of print editions to three a week.